angular/angular/guides/getting-started.md

 For more information on using Material Icons, check out the [Material Icons Guide](https://google.github.io/material-design-icons/).

-Note that `md-icon` has support for any font or svg icons, so using Material Icons is just one option.
+Note that `md-icon` supports any font or svg icons; using Material Icons is one of many options.

-## Configuring SystemJS
+## Appendix: Configuring SystemJS

 If your project is using SystemJS for module loading, you will need to add `@angular/material` to the SystemJS configuration: